-Barriers: Barriers to learning that have arisen from our PP students are: lack of self-regard and aspiration; lack of parental engagement; poor attendance to school; poor health, fitness and diet; difficulties with completion of homework (due to lack of personal space and ICT resources); and mental health issues.
+Barriers to learning that have arisen from our PP students are: lack of self-regard and aspiration; lack of parental engagement; poor attendance to school; poor health, fitness and diet; difficulties with completion of homework (due to lack of personal space and ICT resources); a lack of understanding of effective revision strategies; and mental health issues.

-Approach: This directed the school’s focus and approach on ensuring Quality First Teaching, raising literacy skills and reading ages, and using the ‘Pride, Aspire, Excellence’ ethos to raise self-esteem through extra curricular and enrichment activities linked to their future.
-We are very self-evaluative utilising external agencies/expertise to ensure a dedicated response to raising achievement for our PP students and have undergone two external PP reviews: 23rd February 2015 and 20th April 2016.
+This directed the school’s focus and approach on ensuring Quality First Teaching, raising literacy skills and reading ages, and using the ‘Pride, Aspire, Excellence’ ethos to raise self-esteem through extra curricular and enrichment activities linked to their future.

 - The progress and achievement of all students is rigorously monitored and evaluated throughout key points in the academic year.
 Any of our girls (whether PP, LAC or Service Children) who are identified as requiring support will receive the necessary help to achieve.
 This is coordinated by our Senior and Wider Leadership Team, Heads of Houses, and Pastoral Mentors through regular meetings and academic reviews.